How to Use Spray Paint {The COMPLETE Guide}

 Typically, this happens because your coats of spray paint were too thick and haven’t been allowed to cure properly.
 What’s happening here is that the top layer of spray paint has dried, but the layers beneath haven’t.
 Your piece should stop being tacky once it has fully cured, which could take days or even weeks.
 Try to set it in a place with good ventilation and do not use it at all until it has dried fully!

-To prevent this in the future, you should always stick to multiple thin coats, and you can wait up to 30-45 minutes between coats to give it extra cure time.
+To prevent this in the future, you should always stick to multiple thin coats.
+You can wait up to 30-45 minutes between coats to give it extra cure time.

 It’s killing my finger.
 Is there a tool to make pulling the trigger easier?